Personal and Academic Support

 - Children who are on income support (income support is paid to young people such as teenage parents, young people with severe disabilities, teenagers living away from their parents and young people whose parents have died).

-- Alternatively, an ‘intermediate’ bursary (paid half-termly or monthly) for students who are in receipt of free school meals.
+- Alternatively, a ‘FSM’ bursary (paid half-termly or monthly) for students who are in receipt of free school meals.

-- Alternatively, a ‘standard’ bursary (paid half-termly or monthly) for students whose parents are on income support.
+- Alternatively, a ‘Discretionary’ bursary (paid half-termly or monthly) for students whose parents are on income support.

 - Download the 16 to 19 Bursary Application Form 2017